-Supervising student dissertation projects (e.g. of final year undergraduates and masters students) has been a great experience for me because there really are hard deadlines.
-For most "real world" projects you can either slip a deadline, increase resources, or slip on quality / what's delivered.
-So you try to juggle these options in a complex way and lose out some clarity.
-With student dissertations, the only resource that can be increased is the student's own time, and the deadline is hard: graduation.
+Student dissertation projects (e.g. those of final year undergraduates and masters students) are a great way to think about planning and real-time/embedded intelligence.
+That's because such dissertations really are different from many academic or `real world' projects – there really are hard deadlines.
+For most projects you have many options for. changing scope, including slipping a deadline, increasing resources, or compromising on quality / what's delivered.
+So you try to juggle these options in a complex way and can sometimes lose out on clarity.
+With student dissertations, the only resource that can be increased is the student's own time, and the deadlines are hard: graduation.

-What's been extremely useful to me is the AI concept of an anytime algorithm.
+What's been extremely useful to me in thinking about such tasks is the AI concept of an anytime algorithm.
 This is very much related to iterative / agile style project management.
-The idea is that you try to come up with an algorithm that always produces an answer, but then the longer you let it run, the better the outcome will be.
-So you set that up, get it running, then start trying to stall everyone else while you wait for your AI system to get a good enough result.
+The idea is that you try to come up with an algorithm that will always produce an answer, but then the longer you let it run, the better the outcome will be.
+So you set that up, get it running, then start trying to stall everyone else while you wait for your AI system to get a good enough (or ever-better) result.

-This is very much how brains make decisions, and also insect colonies.
-The anytime algorithm is called "quorum sensing".
-Basically when enough nerve cells or insects (respectively) have come to a consensus, then the whole organism or colony acts on that consensus (for insects, this is usually observed as moving the colony to a new location; for brains it's usually making a choice e.g. pushing a button because the animal being observed is probably wired up in some kind of a chair and can't do much else.)
+This is somewhat like how brains make decisions, and also insect colonies.
+Here the anytime algorithm is called "quorum sensing", but it's a little more complicated, because the deadline partially depends on how good of a solution / final outcome you can find.
+Basically when enough nerve cells or insects (respectively) have come to a consensus that you've achieved that threshold quality, then the whole organism or colony acts on that consensus.
+For example in insects, this is usually observed as moving the colony to a new location because something is wrong with their old home.
+For brains it's usually making a choice e.g. which of two buttons to push, because the animal whose brain is being observed is probably wired up in some kind of a chair and can't do much else than push buttons & eat the rewards.
+(This is apparently more fun that it sounds -- I've seen animals that were very excited to go get in the "puzzle & reward" chair in Michael Shadlen's lab.)

 When there is an environmental stressor that means it's important to come to a decision faster, then the brain or colony just drops the definition of "enough" -- fewer individuals coming to the consensus triggers the action.
 Speed is easy, the consequence is "just" a higher error rate.